-Perhaps most importantly, I am unaware and/or unable to accept that because of the pervasiveness of complexity, where there is no one “right” answer, leaders and their teams must deal with multiple differing (not just different) perspectives in order to optimize the possibility of achieving effective outcomes.
-So I don’t create a context that fosters that.
-In fact, I generally create a context that stifles it.
+I am unaware for that complex problems there is no one “right” answer, and that leaders and their teams must deal with multiple differing (not just different) perspectives in order to optimize the possibility of achieving effective outcomes.
+If I hear this concept I likely reject it, both because I don’t really understand it, and also because I don’t really know how to do it.
+So, rather than creating a context that can deal effectively with complex problems, I generally stifle it.

 Hopefully, it’s clear how much trouble Experts have in leading effectively during complex and turbulent times.
 They over-control, under-collaborate, under-engage, and under-develop others, while having difficulty when innovation is needed.
 Yet they represent almost half of all leaders.
 Why?
 First, organizations continue to promote based on expertise rather than on leadership ability or cognitive capacity.
 Second, most organizations have nothing in their structure that lets highly competent leaders get promoted unless they take on team-leading responsibilities.
 That is, there is no upward career track that is based on technical competence.
 In order to move up, you have to take on a team.
 Some organizations wisely have a parallel career track that allows people with great expertise to be promoted without having to take on team-leading responsibilities for which they are not suited, either in terms of temperament or capacity, but in our experience, this is still rare.
 Think of Einstein, one of the most brilliant people to have lived, but someone who had little patience for people.
 In most organizations, he either would stay at an entry-level, or be forced into a situation (leading teams) that would not be good either for him or for those on his team.